MaastrichtU-IDS/d2s-docs/docs/d2s-rml.md

 oc rsync datasets <flink-jobmanager-id>:/mnt/
 ```

 > Transferring the files to the Apache Flink storage easily is still a work in progress.
+Use `oc cp` if rsync does not work.

 * Run the RMLStreamer job on the GeoNames example: